5 Square & Rectangular Watches For A Fresh Look

 Hamilton American Classic

-The Hamilton watch was named after the American architect Frank Lloyd Wright.
-He popularized the Prairie Style of architecture which was characterized by low, horizontal lines.
-This formed a solid somewhat imposing impression from its completed structures.
+This formed a somewhat solid imposing impression from its completed structures.
 The Hamilton Lloyd portrays a similar sense in its design.
 The Hamilton square watch is a chronograph made with a combination of Swiss precision and an American spirit.

 Bell & Ross Instruments